A One-day Course on Beekeeping

 The format of the course will be similar to the series of courses that we have held successfully since 2002 and will give you a taste of the world of bees and beekeeping.

-09.30-11.00 How bees live.
+09.30-10.00 How bees live.
 The natural history of bees explaining the way in which bees live and reproduce.
-A short film showing bees in and around a hive will be screened.
+A short film showing bees in and around a hive will be screened after a short introduction.

 11.00 Tea/coffee break